TiendaNube/api-docs/resources/shipping_carrier.md

 About caching expire time (TTL)

 - All responses with status code *200* from callback URLs has 15min to expire
-- All responses with status code *422* from callback URLs has 1min to expire
+- Error responses, with status code *422* from callback URLs, expires after 1 minute.
 - The responses without status code *200* or *422* It doesn't cached

 Endpoints